Metacognitive Training (MCT) for Psychosis

 How does MCT work? (part 1)

 MCT targets cognitive biases involved in the pathogenesis of psychosis.
 Figure 1 illustrates a core maxim of MCT: Don’t judge a book by its cover.
 In other words, don‘t make strong judgments based on little information.
-In this example, facial expressions can hint at emotions but are not 100% reliable—other cues should be considered as well (clearly, many other politicians or celebrities who are well known for their deadpan expression, such as the actors Danny Trejo or Chuck Norris, could also have been used as examples).
+As demonstrated in the example beow, facial expressions can provide clues to one’s emotions but are not 100% reliable—other cues should be considered as well (clearly, many other politicians or celebrities who are well known for their deadpan expression, such as the actors Danny Trejo or Chuck Norris, can also serve as examples).

-We wanted to avoid designing a program that is strong on theory but not interesting to use.
+We wanted to avoid designing a program that is strong on theory but not interesting to its users.
 The interactive and entertaining sessions aim to capture the participants’ attention and have a sustained impact.
 To meet this goal, we have also refrained from incorporating any “drill and practice” exercises.
 Basic cognitive dysfunctions, such as attentional problems, are not specifically targeted because these deficits are common in a variety of psychiatric groups, and it remains unclear whether they represent specific vulnerability factors for psychosis.
-Since most aspects of the program are self-explanatory, the manual is fairly short, which allows for individual variation in training implementation.
+Since most aspects of the program are self-explanatory, the manual is fairly short.

 How does MCT work? (part 2)